 Imagine remaining friends with your ex on social media and logging on only to see them posting about someone new.
 That’s like adding salt to an open wound.

 After my breakup, I blocked my ex on everything for a while.
 This helped me because before blocking him I was constantly checking his page.
 You don’t need to keep up with what they’re doing.
-Even if you don’t block them, removing them from your social media can still be helpful.
+Removing them from your social media can still be helpful even if you don’t block them.

 3. Practice self-care